fml-fam/blog/content/post/2021-12-17-My-Favorite-R-Packages/index.md

 ![colorout example](colorout.png)

 I have used colorout for over a decade.
-I have used it on desktops, laptops, at least one netbook, order of 10 supercomputers, various AWS EC2 boxes, my web servers, my [pi-hole](https://pi-hole.net/) and a chromebook that runs Linux.
+I have used it on desktops, laptops, at least one netbook, order of 10 supercomputers, various AWS EC2 boxes, a bunch of web servers, my [pi-hole](https://pi-hole.net/) and a chromebook that runs Linux.
 For me wherever R goes, colorout goes too.

 While we're at it, although not an R package, this is something else that I categorically refuse to operate without.
 In my `~/.bashrc` I set this alias